oosmoxiecode/xgui.js/README.md

 **History**

 r2 - Multitouch should now work across Android, iOS and Windows 8.x.
 Plus various platform specific bugfixes.
-Added CircularSlider and Scrollwheel.
+Added CircularSlider, Scrollwheel and ColorPicker3.
 Added methods for: onResize, disableEvents, enableEvents and dispose.

 r1 - Made it touch friendly, so multitouch should hopefully work(Tested on Nexus 4/7).
 Added Joystick, like an analog stick.
 Fixed various bugs and stuff.